 - 12.1 The College will comply with the Data Protection Act 1998 and General Data Protection Regulation (GDPR) by ensuring that personal data is: - Collected and processed lawfully, fairly and transparently for only specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
-Further processing for archiving purposes in the public interest, research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes. - Adequate, updated and relevant and not excessive for the purposes it was collected. - Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
-Including not being transferred to a country outside the European Economic Area, unless that country has equivalent levels of protection for personal data. - Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
-Personal data may be stored for longer periods solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals.
+Further processing for archiving purposes in the public interest, research purposes or statistical purposes may take place in line with the above purposes. - Adequate, updated and relevant and not excessive for the purposes it was collected. - Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+Including not being transferred to a country outside the European Economic Area, unless that country has equivalent levels of protection for personal data.

+Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
+Personal data may be stored for longer periods solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR to safeguard the rights and freedoms of individuals.